How do they make art out of oil drums?

 65 Gallon Drums are the Canvas

-Cut off both ends of an oil drum, reserve for 23″ sculptures (check out the Rooster’s 23″ tree of life — it has the oil & air spigot built into the design).
+Cut off both ends of an oil drum, reserve for 23″ sculptures (the Rooster’s 23″ tree of life has the oil & air spigot built into the design).

 Next, stuff the drum with banana leaves to burn off residue, paint.